robphoenix/trawl/README.md

 # ![trawl](/logo.png)

-> A strong fishing net for dragging along the sea bottom to collect IP addresses
+> A strong fishing net for dragging along the sea bottom to collect network interfaces.

 ## Linux